raspberrypilearning/minecraft-selfies/worksheet.md

 # Minecraft selfies

-In this resource you'll use the PiCamera to take a selfie of yourself, and then with a little bit of Python3 code, you'll render the picture in Minecraft blocks.
+In this resource you'll use the PiCamera to take a selfie of yourself, and then with a little bit of Python3 code, you'll render the picture in a gigantic wall of Minecraft blocks.

 ## Importing some modules